Religious Trauma Therapy in Concord, NC

 As an ex-evangelical myself, I can offer you personal understanding and validation.
 I help my clients on this journey by processing the religious trauma they have experienced, deconstructing the unhealthy programming, and reclaiming their own fully chosen identity, belief system, and spirituality.

-If this resonates with you, reach out today to schedule your free consultation for religious trauma therapy in Concord, NC.
+If this resonates with you, reach out today to schedule your free therapy consultation with a survivor of religious trauma.
 I would love to meet you and take this brave journey together!

 Other Therapy Services in Concord, NC